 Plateaued greens characterize several of the Par3s.
 They exemplify this at the seventh.
-Sitting on top of a hill surrounded steep scraggly bushes, a measly five to ten yards of rough that slopes away from the green protect against jail.
+Sitting on top of a hill surrounded by steep scraggly bushes, a measly five to ten yards of rough that slopes away from the green protects against catastrophe.

 Holes eight and thirteen illustrate the treachery.
 They are both par 5’s with scary tee shots over deep canyons to seemingly distant and tiny fairways.
 On the eighth, the landing area looks like a plateaued fairway.
 You can’t see much fairway, so trust your swing, there is plenty of room.

 It will test your patience.
 Commit to a target line and desired landing area for best results.
 When you veer offline into nasty areas, take your medicine and get back in play.
 Then enjoy the views.